Ghislaine Maxwell: Conviction and appeals

 Damian Williams, United States Attorney for the Southern District of New York, gives a statement following the conviction of Ghislaine Maxwell.

 On 29 December 2021, Maxwell was convicted by a jury in US federal court on five sex trafficking-related counts carrying a potential custodial sentence of up to 65 years' imprisonment: one of sex trafficking of a minor (maximum: 40 years), one of transporting a minor with the intent to engage in criminal sexual activity (10 years) and three of conspiracy to commit choate felonies (15 years total).

 Maxwell was acquitted on the charge of enticing a minor to travel to engage in illegal sex acts.
 Maxwell's family said the appeal process had begun.
 The only witness to use her real name during her testimony, Annie Farmer, spoke out after the trial saying, "I hope that this verdict brings solace to all who need it ...
 Even those with great power and privilege will be held accountable when they sexually abuse and exploit the young."
+Maxwell gave a statement stating that "I empathised deeply with all the victims in this case".
+She also said that her relationship with Epstein was her biggest regret and described Epstein as manipulative.

 Maxwell sought a retrial on the grounds that a juror did not disclose during jury selection that he had been sexually abused as a child.
 He had shared a narrative of that abuse with other jurors during the proceedings.
 On 1 April 2022, the judge found that the juror's failure to disclose his abuse as a child did not warrant a new trial and dismissed Maxwell's request to set aside the verdict.

 On 28 June 2022, Maxwell was sentenced to 20 years in prison; prosecutors were seeking a sentence of at least 30 years.
 In her concluding verdict, the judge said: "The evidence at trial established that Ms Maxwell directly and repeatedly and over the course of many years participated in a horrific scheme to entice, transport and traffic underage girls, some as young as 14, for sexual abuse by and with Jeffrey Epstein.
 I will pause on those words for a moment, 'by and with Epstein.'
 It is important at the outset to emphasize that although Epstein was, of course, central to this criminal scheme, Ms Maxwell is not being punished in place of Epstein or as a proxy for Epstein.
 Like every other participant in a multi-defendant case, Ms Maxwell is being punished for the role that she played in the criminal conduct.
 As to that role, the trial evidence established that Ms. Maxwell was instrumental in the abuse of several underage girls and that she herself participated in some of the abuse."